There’s lots of great stuff you can do with website animations if you have an eye for design. But how do you create these animations from scratch?

 It’s a really nice intermediate library where the effects can be pragmatic, aesthetic, or both.
 You can fade elements into view or have them wiggle on hover.
 There’s a handful of animation types to choose from and it makes animating an interface easier than ever.

 To learn more about this newer library check out the Motion UI documentation and download a copy from the Zurb GitHub repo.

 It’s mostly a library for animating elements into and out of view.
 But it has its place in a great landing page with custom animations and sequence-animated elements.

 It supports retina displays and has a modular design where you can append custom animations into the Mo.js library.
 It really is the most advanced JS library for animation I’ve ever found.

 Granted not everyone is looking for this much detail in their animations.
 But if you are then check out Mo.js on GitHub and try it out.

 Here’s another cool all-around library called Ani.js which works as a custom animation/component library.
 Animations can be tied to page widgets like tabs, accordion menus, and scroll-to-reveal windows.

 This is very detailed and although it’s easy to setup, it takes a lot of practice to fully understand.
 If you’re looking for a great animation library that goes beyond jQuery then AniJS might be right for you.

 If you’re looking for freebies like code snippets then I’ve got ya covered.
 After scouring CodePen I was able to organize this small gallery of free open source pens from web developers.

-Embedding all 20+ examples would make this page load very slow, so instead I just have a placeholder screenshot which links to the pen.
+Embedding all 20+ examples would make this page load very slow, so instead, I just have a placeholder screenshot that links to the pen.
 If you see anything you like just click over to the pen and check it out!
 All code is open source so you can copy and edit as you see fit.